read-write-web/rww-play/README.md

 Usage
 -----

-## Creating a WebID Certificate

-After starting your server you can go to http://localhost:9000/srv/certgen or to [the https equivalent](https://localhost:8443/srv/certgen) and create yourself a certificate for a WebID profile you may already have.
-The WebID will be signed by the agent with Distinguished Name "CN=WebID,O=∅" so that we can try out if making requests only for those certificates does the right thing.

-( Todo: later we will add functionality to add create a local webid that also published the RDF ) To make the WebID valid you will need to publish the relavant rdf at that document location as explained in [the WebID spec](http://www.w3.org/2005/Incubator/webid/spec/#publishing-the-webid-profile-document)

 ## WebID test

 1. get yourself a WebID certificate ( e.g. [My-Profile](https://my-profile.eu/profile.php) will give you a nice one ), or use